Choking: First aid

 - Begin infant CPR if one of these techniques opens the airway but the infant doesn't resume breathing.

-If the child is older than age 1, give abdominal thrusts only.
+If the child is older than age 1 and conscious, give abdominal thrusts only.
+Be careful not to use too much force to avoid damaging ribs or internal organs.

 To prepare yourself for these situations, learn the Heimlich maneuver and CPR in a certified first-aid training course.

 - Airway establishment and control.
-The Merck Manual for Health Care Professionals. http://www.merckmanuals.com/professional/critical_care_medicine/respiratory_arrest/airway_establishment_and_control.html?qt=Airway establishment&sc=&alt=sh#top.
+Merck Manual Professional Version. http://www.merckmanuals.com/professional/critical_care_medicine/respiratory_arrest/airway_establishment_and_control.html?qt=Airway establishment&sc=&alt=sh#top.
 Accessed Aug.
-14, 2014.
+2, 2017.